mohit-dhiman/TaskHub/docs/phase2-design.md

 - Use structured event schema (JSON) with an eventId and occurredAt.
 - Transactional considerations
     - Publishing after save() is usually fine, but if you need strict DB-transactional atomicity (produce only if DB commit succeeds), use KafkaTransactionManager or Spring Kafka’s outbox pattern.

-Stuff
-- Register both Auth and Task services in a service registry (Eureka or Consul).